broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 Run kubectl apply -k . in the deploy/manifests/redis folder

+## Json Cache

+The gnomAD API has an optional JSON cache for elasticsearch lookups.
+The cache client can write to local directories or Google Cloud Storage and files can be gzipped or not.

+### Environment variables:

+`JSON_CACHE_PATH`
+    Description: Specifies the directory path where JSON files should be written.
+    Usage: If this path includes gs://, the system will utilize Google Cloud Storage (GCS) for storing the JSON files.
+Otherwise, it defaults to using local file storage.
+    Example Value: /path/to/cache or gs://bucket_name/path/to/cache

+`JSON_CACHE_ENABLE_ALL`
+    Description: Determines whether caching is enabled for all Elasticsearch lookups using the withCache function.
+    Usage: Set to true to enable caching for all lookups; otherwise, caching is disabled.
+    Example Value: true or false

+`JSON_CACHE_LARGE_GENES`
+    Description: Controls the caching behavior specifically for large genes.
+    Usage: When set to true, only large genes listed in the `largeGenes.ts` file will be cached.
+This can be useful for getting extremely large genes like TTN to load.
+    Example Value: true or false

+`JSON_CACHE_COMPRESSION`
+    Description: Specifies whether to use compression for the stored JSON files.
+    Usage: Set to true to enable compression, which can save storage space but may increase CPU usage for compression and decompression processes.
+    Example Value: true or false

 ## Before creating a deployment

 Before deploying a new version of the browser, either a demo, or to production: